hammer-hao/Starcraft_dashboard/index.md

 ## Initial Goals
 What made us interested in this?
 We embarked on the project with some questions in mind:
--Why are some players ranked higher than others?
+* Why are some players ranked higher than others?
--How exactly does practicing more games affect players' skill levels?
+* How exactly does practicing more games affect players' skill levels?
--What is the association between a player's short and long term performance?
+* What is the association between a player's short and long term performance?
--Is the game well-balanced in its mechanics?
+* Is the game well-balanced in its mechanics?
 E.g. Does one race win more often than other races?
--Why are Koreans so good?

 Of course, these are simply some of the questions that spurred us to take up this project.
 We acknowledge that not all these questions can be answered by our data analysis, and the research path we took did not strictly follow these.
 However, this was what guided us initially.